 DDD can compress the spinal nerves, resulting in pain, stiffness, and reduced mobility that typically affects the lower back or neck.
 The pain can range from mild to very severe, and it may radiate to other parts of the body.
 Symptoms can be worse in the morning and may even interfere with sleep.

 - numbness and tingling in the arms and legs

 - pain that may get worse with sitting, lifting, or bending

 - pain that improves with walking, moving, or changing position

-- taking over-the-counter (OTC) pain relievers, such as ibuprofen, naproxen, and acetaminophen
+- taking over-the-counter (OTC) pain relievers, such as ibuprofen, naproxen, or acetaminophen

-If a person’s symptoms are severe, a doctor may recommend surgical approaches, such as disc replacement or spinal fusion.
+If a person’s symptoms are severe, their doctor may recommend surgical approaches, such as disc replacement or spinal fusion.

-Morning back pain and stiffness are symptoms that people with fibromyalgia commonly experience.
-Fibromyalgia is a chronic disorder that can cause aches, pains, and tenderness in many different parts of the body.
+Morning back pain and stiffness are common symptoms of fibromyalgia.
+This is a chronic disorder that can cause aches, pains, and tenderness in many parts of the body.